 Overview

-Plaintiffs claim that InnovAge’s IPO registration statement was materially false and misleading and omitted critical information about the company’s business and operations.
+Shareholders allege that InnovAge’s IPO registration statement and subsequent public statements were materially false and misleading and omitted critical information about the company’s business and operations, leading to a 78% stock drop.

-In addition to InnovAge, CEO Maureen Hewitt, the lawsuit also names CFO Barbara Gutierrez, two private equity firms and InnovAge’s principal shareholders, Welsh, Carson, Anderson & Stowe (“WCAS”) and Apax Partners US (“Apax”), the underwriters in the company’s IPO, and members of the Company’s Board of Directors, including the former Governor of Florida, Jeb Bush, and former Senator, Edward Kennedy Jr.
+In addition to InnovAge and former CEO Maureen Hewitt, the lawsuit names the private equity firms that control InnovAge; the underwriters in the company’s IPO; and members of the company’s Board of Directors, including the former Governor of Florida, Jeb Bush, and former Senator, Edward Kennedy Jr.

 Important Rulings

-- On December 21, 2023, Defendant’s motion to dismiss was denied in part for Defendants InnovAge; former President and CEO Maureen Hewitt; former CFO Barbara Gutierrez; directors John Ellis Bush, Andrew Cavanna, Caroline Dechert, Edward Kennedy, Jr., Pavithra Mahesh, Thomas Scully, Marilyn Tavenner, Sean Traynor, and Richard Zoretic; and principal owners WCAS and Apax.
+- On December 21, 2023, Defendant’s motion to dismiss was denied in part for Defendants InnovAge; former President and CEO Maureen Hewitt; former CFO Barbara Gutierrez; directors John Ellis Bush, Andrew Cavanna, Caroline Dechert, Edward Kennedy, Jr., Pavithra Mahesh, Thomas Scully, Marilyn Tavenner, Sean Traynor, and Richard Zoretic; and private equity firms Welsh, Carson, Anderson & Stowe and Apax Partners.

 - On April 11, 2022, Cohen Milstein was appointed sole Lead Counsel and the El Paso Firemen & Policemen’s Pension Fund, San Antonio Fire & Police Pension Fund, and Indiana Public Retirement System were appointed Lead Plaintiffs.